chrishyland/chrishyland.github.io/_posts/2019-07-01-Reading_List.md

 #### Why We Sleep: The New Science of Sleep
 5/5: My top recommendation on this list so far.
 One of the very few books to have truly changed my life.
 I used to be one of the staunchest advocates for burning the midnight oil continuously and had terrible sleeping/caffeine behaviour.
 Ever since reading this, I am now always aiming to get 8 hours of sleep a night, if not for my health but for my performance at work and studies.
 Furthermore, besides why we as an individual should sleep, it has quite alot of interesting commentary on the increasingly backward view we as society have towards sleep.
 I'd highly suggest combining this book with Deep Work if you want to increase your productivity tremendously, getting enough sleep to then do deep work.
 100% recommend to anyone.

+#### Peak: Secrets from the New Science of Expertise
+5/5: Another book that has really changed my perspective on life.
+We all have a gift to get better through practice.
+We can reach expert level through deliberate practice.
+We do not have limits as the human body is remarkably adaptable and as we get better, our limits also grow.
+The main essence of this book is that underlying expertise is the notion of mental representations.
+That is, an interweaving web of knowledge and skills that we construct about topics.
+Through deliberate practice, we can develop our mental representations and hence develop expertise.

+#### Moonwalking with Einstein : The Art and Science of Remembering‎
+4/5: This was quite a fascinating book on memory.
+Whilst the memory techniques seemed quite disappointing to me (as they seem to be only useful for a few select task), the discussions on memorisation's role in history and its scientific underpinnings was quite intersting to me.
+Some interesting points stand out to me.
+Monotony collapses time; novelty unfolds it.
+Creating new memories stretches out psychological time and lengthens perceptions of our lives.
+So if you want a fuller life, create a denser network of memories.
+Expertise in a subject is a combination of having a vast amount of knowledge, an efficient memory pattern based retrieval and strong planning mechanisms in a given domain.

 #### The Order of Time
 4/5: